-Once you sign up on Slack, you will be added to private channels representing wildlife rehabilitators, centers, and veterinary clinics or teaching hospitals within a 60 to 90 mile radius from you and to a public channel representing the state where you reside.
+Once you sign up on Slack, you will be added to groups called "private channels" representing wildlife rehabilitators, centers, and veterinary clinics or teaching hospitals within a 60 to 90 mile radius from you and to a "public channel" representing the state where you reside.
 We will place transport requests via the private channels and place a few general requests on the public state channel in addition to updates and announcements specific to your state.
 You are also automatically added to the public "general" channel where we will make announcements regarding updates, troubleshooting issues, educational opportunities, and more.
 When you set up your profile, please use the following for your "Display Name."

 Your first name followed by your last name - VT

 Example: Liz Crandall - VT